-There are excellent study abroad programs available at BC, arranged through the Office of International Programs (OIP) and approved, for sociology students, by Sociology Professor Paul Gray (McGuinn 429).
+There are excellent study abroad programs available at BC, arranged through the Office of International Programs (OIP) and approved, for sociology students, by Sociology Professor Gustavo Morello (McGuinn 422).
 In general, students are eligible to study abroad in their junior year, and should start preparation in the fall term of their sophomore year (although this is flexible, like the recommendations below; talk to Professor Gray if you want to go abroad and don't meet these criteria exactly).
 The following summarizes the process for sociology majors.

 A. Recommended Prerequisites

 D. List of some recommended universities with pre-approved courses